psychemedia/winter-tales/src/juniper_tree.md

 My little sister buried me.
 Under the marble stones."

 I heard this in Australia.
 Mr. Jones gives part of it in *Folk Tales of the Magyars*, 418-20, and another version occurs in *Notes and Queries*, vi.
 496. Mr. I. Gollancz informs me he remembers a version entitled "Pepper, Salt, and Mustard," with the refrain just given.
-Abroad it is Grimm's "Juniper Tree " (No. 47), where see further parallels.
+Abroad it is Grimm's "Juniper Tree" (No. 47), where see further parallels.
 The German rhyme is sung by Margaret in the mad scene of Goethe's "Faust".

 ```